liujj-git/pSTRminer/README.md

 # STR Analysis Pipeline for Forensic Genetics

 ## Overview
 This repository provides a complete, automated pipeline for STR (Short Tandem Repeat) analysis in forensic genetics applications.
-The pipeline integrates configuration generation, genotype filtering, and forensic parameter calculation into a streamlined workflow that processes HipSTR output through to comprehensive forensic reports.
+The pipeline integrates STR mining, variant calling, and polymorphism evaluation into a streamlined workflow that processes HipSTR output through to comprehensive forensic reports.

 ## Workflow Summary
 ```